 You need our experienced Division of Property Lawyers to make sure assets aren’t overlooked and that you’re treated fairly.
 You won’t find more proven, experienced Division of Property Lawyers in Reading, PA or Berks County to represent you.
 Here’s why

 - We have 40 years’ experience practicing Family Law, Divorce Law and handling Division of Property cases in Berks County.

 - It’s important that our experience is in

 - Berks County, because of the Distribution of Property varies between counties; and

 - It’s important that we have experience working with Berks County judges.
 That’s because decisions about the Distribution of Property can vary between judges in the same county.

 - We are a people and family-oriented law firm genuinely compassionate with your situation.
 We have a reputation in Berks County for representing clients the same as we would members of our family.

 - We listen taking as much time as it requires to understand your unique situation regarding Marital Property.

 - We’ll ask the right questions only experienced Division of Property Lawyers know to ask.
-We want make absolutely sure nothing is missed.
+We want to make absolutely sure nothing is missed.

 The best Division of Property Lawyers in Reading and Berks County are a phone call away.
 Contact Us Online or Call Us at 610-670-9000 today.